hantnor/HanDocs/docs/Avatars/Optimization/Materials.md

 - If you are using **Poiyomi**, remember that it is a **robust** shader.
 For the capabilities it has, utilizing optimization features is a must!
 In-built features like **shader locking** come in super handy, disabling any features you may not use.
 Any features that you don't use, please be sure to **uncheck and disable** them.
 If an animated proprty is enabled but not used, it will add unnecessary load.
 Right-click these properties and uncheck the animated property.

+    - When using Poiyomi's Shaders, it **auto-locks** upon upload.
+No need to hit the `Lock` button every time!

 ### Culling

 *Why can I see through one side of a wall?!*